jakerieger/Fusion/README.md

 **Fusion** is a dynamically-typed, interpreted server scripting language designed to be as simple as possible to use while providing all the common tools a network professional would need.
+This means first-class support for networking protocols such as HTTP/S, WebSocket and Raw TCP/UDP, as well as an easy interface in to system commands.

 ## Why?